skupperproject/skupper/cmd/bootstrap/README.md

 Flags:
   -b string
-    	The bundle strategy to be produced: bundle or tarball -f	Forces to overwrite an existing namespace
+    	The bundle strategy to be produced: bundle or tarball -n string
-  -n string
     	The target namespace used for installation
   -p string
-    	Custom resources location on the file system
-  -v	Report the version of the Skupper bootstrap command
+    	Custom resources location on the file system for the bundle -v	Report the version of the Skupper bootstrap command
 ```